-Because you are eligible for State of Mississippi Division of Medicaid (Medicaid), you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are eligible for Medicaid, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
 Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs does not apply to you.